 Babies of all ages have to go through teething, and while it's a natural part of their growth, it can still be stressful for parents to see their children experience the discomfort of cutting their first teeth.

-No matter the time of day, a fussy baby who's teething can be hard to calm.
-But at least during the day, you expect to be awake.
+No matter what time of day, a cranky baby who's teething might be hard to settle.
+However, you do anticipate being alert during the day.

-So, what can you do to soothe your little one and get them back to dreamland at night so the both of you can enjoy some shut-eye?
-Our exclusive range of baby nursery products will help create the perfect baby nursery for your baby.
+So, how can you calm your child down at bedtime so that you can both get some rest?
+Our exclusive assortment of baby room products will help you create the ideal baby room for your baby.

 When Teething Starts

-- Rubbing or pulling of ears or cheeks
+- Scratching, rubbing, or pulling the face, especially the ears and cheeks

 It Can Be a Challenging for Both You and Baby